TylerKalosza/PlexPi/README.md

 Type `sudo apt upgrade` to download and install the updates for each out of date package.
 This is a similar concept to "git pull".

 ### Configure the External Hard Drive
-For the purposed of this guide, I will be showing how to configure an external hard drive that has an existing NTFS partition.

 ***Warning: This will wipe any existing data on the external hard drive!***

 First we need to identify the location of the external hard drive.
 Start by running the command `sudo lsblk`, which will list out all of the disks and partitions.
 In this case, the location of the external hard drive is **/dev/sda**, and the 2 partitions on the drive are **/dev/sda1** and **/dev/sda2**.